2fast2fourier/cheesefist/README.md

 #Cheesefist
 ####A recursive test runner for Hapi REST APIs

-Cheesefist executes requests against a set of endpoints, validating the response object.
-Requests can be chained recursively, with the results of the previous tests available for keywork substitution in the path.
+Cheesefist executes requests against a set of endpoints, validating the response.
+Requests can be chained recursively, with the results of the previous requests available for keyword substitution in the url path.

+Cheesefist is designed to integrate with any standard test framework, such as Mocha or Lab.
+See Quickstart for an example using Mocha.

+#####NOTE:
+This is an early release, syntax and functionality may change in the future.
+Response test cases are still in active development, expect new functionality and changes to existing options.

 ##Usage
 The test framework uses a set of requests, executing each request and validating the output against expected.